MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Set-LapsADAuditing.md

 ### -Credential

-Specifies the credentials to use when updating Active Directory.
+Specifies the credentials to use when updating AD.
 If not specified, the current user's credentials are used.

 ```yaml
 Type: System.Management.Automation.PSCredential